xpodev/zs-py/tests/test_project/readme.md

     of your program (i.e. the `Main` function).

 `{project_dir}.main.zs` - Module file.
 This file runs first and is responsible
-    for running the setup file and adding all of the source files to the compilation process.
+    for running the setup file and adding all the source files to the compilation process.

+## Syntax
+As of the current implementation, the compiler treats every Z# document as a single expression.
+Due to that, a weird consequence is that every 2 items must be separated by a semicolon, and the last item must not have a semicolon at the end.